4 Tips for Last-Minute Memorial Day Camping

 2. Head for the forest

 Almost all of the national forests, from Sierra National Forest near Yosemite to Mt.
 Hood National Forest, contain campgrounds that do not require advanced reservations: a procrastinator’s dream come true!
 What these national forest campgrounds may lack in amenities (e.g. electrical hookups, flush toilets), they make up for in scenery.

 The Bureau of Land Management oversees a great deal of western wilderness (including, famously, the Black Rock Desert) with an eye to preserving these wild places for present and future generations.
 And the present generation can appreciate their camping policy—no reservations!
 So, if you want desert scenery but didn’t reserve a spot in Joshua Tree National Park, head to the nearby BLM campground, Corn Springs.
 If you’re craving red rock vistas but you missed the boat on booking a site in Arches National Park, head for the BLM’s Goose Island.

-4. Pray for a cancellation
+4. Cross your fingers for a cancellation

 Most importantly, if you’re hoping to score a walk-in or a no reservation spot, arrive early!
 You’ll want to head out Friday morning to increase your chances of scoring that choice spot.
 After all, you aren’t the only procrastinator out there.

-Want more no reservations camp spots?
+Want more no-reservations camp spots?
 Check out our guide to last minute camping.